danichagas/danichagas/README.md

 ### Hi!
 I'm Daniel Chagas 👋

-- 👩‍💻 I'm currently working with Node.js and MongoDB
+- 👩‍💻 I'm currently working with Node.js and Express
 - 🧠 I'm currently learning about Ruby and Ruby On Rails

 <div>